 Sign up for my email notifications of new recipes and posts right HERE.

-Reheat leftovers in a saucepan or skillet.
-Use medium heat and stir or shake until warmed through.
+If frozen, thaw in the fridge overnight.
+Reheat leftovers in a saucepan or skillet over medium heat; add a little water or stock if the gravy needs to be thinned.
+Stir or shake the saucepan until warmed through.
 You can also use the microwave to reheat the Smothered Potatoes.

 Want some of that Cajun Smothered Goodness?
 Sweet Daddy D has you covered!